wrought-lang/website/content/info/index.md

 ## Why is it called Wrought?

 The name is Wrought as in wrought iron (which rusts easily) and stands for WebAssembly, Rust, ...

+Fun fact: the logo for Wrought has a W in it